-beaches in the Turks and Caicos, bivalves such as cockle (especially the glossy white egg cockle), scallop, wing, ark and lucine shells are the most common finds.
-The calico scallop and zebra ark tend to be the most colourful of these plentiful bivalves.
+On the sandy beaches in the Turks and Caicos, bivalves such as cockle (especially the glossy white egg cockle), scallop, wing, ark and lucine shells are the most common finds.
+The calico scallop and zebra ark tend to be the most colorful of these plentiful bivalves.
 The small milk moon shell, lettered olive, and bubble shells are likewise typical finds.

 How Local Shelling Differs from Florida